alan-turing-institute/spatial-inequality/notes/Optimisation.md

 - Compromise solutions: Is placing a sensor halfway between two point of interest any good for either of them?

 - Large theta values lead to higher coverage values in the final network.
 So a policy maker may just input a large theta value and claim high coverage.
 Maybe we need a better word than "coverage"?

-# Sensor Sites

-Options:
-- Only place sensors at points of interest (e.g. at school or at output area centroid)
-  - Pros: Guarantees sensor to be in an interesting location.
-Reduces number of possible solutions.
-  - Cons: May miss interesting compromise locations.
-May limit algorithm options.
-- Lampposts
-  - Pros: Sensors can typically be placed on lampposts.
-  - Cons: Many more lampposts than points of interest (will take longer) without obvious benefits.
-- Arbitrary positions (then move to nearest realistic location afterwards?)
-  - Pros: May give more options in terms of choice of optimisation algorithm.
-  - Cons: May result in undesirable compromises (e.g. sensor halfway between two schools).

 # Objective